ShivanKaul/facebook-chat-api/README.md

 ---------------------------------------

 <a name="sendMessage" />
-### api.sendMessage(message, thread_id, [callback])
+### api.sendMessage(message, threadID, [callback])

 Sends the given message to the thread_id.

 __Arguments__

-* `message` - A string (for backward compatibility) or a message object as described below.
+* `message`: A string (for backward compatibility) or a message object as described below.
-* `thread_id` - A string, number, or array representing a thread.
+* `threadID`: A string, number, or array representing a thread.
 It happens to be someone's userId in the case of a one to one conversation or an array of userIds when starting a new group chat.
-* `callback(err, threadID)` - A callback called when sending the message is done (either with an error or with an confirmation object). `threadID` contains only the thread_id where the message was sent.
+* `callback(err, threadID)`: A callback called when sending the message is done (either with an error or with an confirmation object). `threadID` contains only the thread_id where the message was sent.

+__Message Object__:

-*Message Object*: Various types of message can be sent:
+Various types of message can be sent:
-* Regular - Set a field `body` to the desired message.
+* *Regular:* set field `body` to the desired message as a string.
-* Sticker - Set a field `sticker` to the desired sticker ID.
+* *Sticker:* set a field `sticker` to the desired sticker ID.
-* File/Image - Set field `attachment` to a readable stream or an array of readable streams.
+* *File or image:* Set field `attachment` to a readable stream or an array of readable streams.
+* *URL:* set a field `url` to the desired URL.

+Note that a message can only be a regular message (which can be empty) and optionally one of the following: a sticker, an attachment or a url.

 __Tip__: to find your own ID, go to your own profile on Facebook and replace 'www' by 'graph' in the URL.